Email: Chapter 16, Article 2

 (c) The Secretary shall review and modernize legislative rules regarding local boards of health fees located in 64 CSR 30 in the next filing period.

-(a) A local or county health department shall issue a mobile food establishment reciprocity permit to a mobile food service establishment that is operating within the State of West Virginia and holds a valid mobile food establishment permit from the vendor’s county of residence.
-The mobile food establishment reciprocity permit shall be valid for the length of time for which the first permit is issued and regardless of the number of days for which the vendor requires the mobile food establishment reciprocity permit.
+(a) A local or county health department shall issue a mobile food establishment statewide permit to a mobile food service establishment that is operating within the State of West Virginia.
+The permit will be issued from the vendor’s county of residence local or county health department.
+The mobile food establishment statewide permit shall be valid for the fiscal year in which the permit is issued and regardless of the number of days for which the vendor requires the mobile food establishment.

-(b) No health department within the state may charge an additional fee to any in-state vendor that has received a mobile food establishment permit but may place conditions upon an issued permit to assure compliance with that health department’s rules and standards for the type of permit being issued.
-Each vendor must provide notice to the local health department with jurisdiction at least 14 days prior to operating within the jurisdiction.
-The permit must be visibly posted while the mobile food establishment is operational.
+(b) No local or county health department within the state may charge an additional fee to any in-state vendor that has received a mobile food establishment statewide permit but may place conditions upon an issued permit to assure compliance with that health department’s rules and standards for the type of permit being issued.
+Each vendor must provide notice to the local health department with jurisdiction at least 72 hours prior to operating within the jurisdiction.
+A mobile food establishment, in compliance with rules of the issuing local or county health department, is deemed in compliance in all other counties.
+The permit shall be visibly posted while the mobile food establishment is operational.